 Investment Advisory: structure your portfolio in the context of your entire net worth to be efficient and effective in controlling cost and taxes, hence, more money stays in your account to compound value.

-- Portfolios are diversified to lower risk and increase expected returns
+- Portfolios are diversified to lower your risk and increase expected returns

-- Assets located in your accounts to optimize tax deferral; withdrawal strategies to sustain retirement spending
+- Assets are located to optimize tax deferral; withdrawal strategies to make your retirement money last long

 - Under performing assets (i.e. overpriced variable annuities or insurance products) are redeployed

 Personal Financial Planning: Holistic view of your financial state designed to balance saving, lifestyle, and retirement planning.

 - Transition planning (i.e. business exit, retirement, adapting to unplanned events)

 - Risk management – proper levels of insurance and appropriate policies to protect your assets

 Business Financial Planning: Assess business value in unison with your personal assets.
 Does a gap exist between your current lifestyle and life after you leave the business?
 Is adequate protection against contingencies in place?